Everything PR News

 The seven dimensions of AI communications for consumer brands

 A serious consumer brand AI communications program operates across seven dimensions.
 Most brands are running one or two.
 The leaders are running all seven.
+The operational map is in AI Visibility for Consumer Brands — The Three Tiers.

 One.
 Purchase discovery.

-Where shoppers find products inside AI engines — symptoms ("what should I use for…"), occasions ("what's the best gift for…"), needs ("which brand for someone with…").
+Where shoppers find products inside the engines — symptoms ("what should I use for…"), occasions ("what's the best gift for…"), needs ("which brand for someone with…").
 The highest-volume entry point.
 The most underserved in legacy brand strategy.

 Two.
 Comparison and recommendation.